dfuchss/fuchss.org/_projects/joinlink.md

 ## Development

-I'm typically online in the [Trixnity channel](https://matrix.to/#/#trixnity:imbitbu.de).
+I'm typically online in the [trixnity channel](https://matrix.to/#/#trixnity:imbitbu.de).
 So feel free to tag me there if you have any questions.

-- The basic functionality is located in [Main.kt](https://github.com/dfuchss/MatrixJoinLink/blob/main/src/main/kotlin/org/fuchss/matrix/joinlink/Main.kt).
+- The basic functionality is located in [Main.kt](https://github.com/dfuchss/matrix-joinlink/blob/main/src/main/kotlin/org/fuchss/matrix/joinlink/Main.kt).
 There you can also find the main method of the bot.

 ### How does the bot work